 Aso Volcano Museum 阿蘇火山博物館

 The Aso Volcano Museum offers a great insight into Japanese volcanoes and is a top choice for geography enthusiasts.
-Located with a view of the often smoking Nakadake crater, visitors can also watch what's going on with the live video cameras, which take you deep into the crater.
-On the third floor, check out the “Four Seasons of Aso” video for an idea of the volcano's activity throughout the year.
+Located in Kusasenri with a view of the often smoking Nakadake crater, visitors can also watch what's going on with the live video cameras, which take you deep into the crater.
+On the third floor, you can watch films on topics such as 'Exploring the Secrets of the Eruption' and 'Life and Culture in Aso'.

 - Top views of the Nakadake crater